 Iranian President Mahmoud Ahmadinejad had better now watch Circumstance, as he’s apparently convinced there are no gay people in Iran (although the fact his regime has arrested and even executed quite a few would rather undermine that position).
-Although he does watch the film, he can probably unfairly claim it’s all down Western influence and young people wanting that pesky thing called freedom.
+Although if he does watch the film, he can probably unfairly claim it’s all down to Western influence and young people wanting that pesky thing called freedom.

 Atafeh and Shireen are two teenage Iranian girls whose friendship extends into a romance and sexual relationship.
 They secretly frequent underground parties, flirt, drink and dream about being able to go somewhere they can do all these things openly and without censure.
 The first half of the film delves into this side of Iranian culture and young people straining against the confines of a system that wants to supress them, particularly if you’re a woman and/or gay.

 The second half moves into slightly different territory as Atafeh’s ex-drug addict brother Mehran begin to become more central to proceedings.
 Since his wild days he’s dedicated himself to Islam and become increasingly extreme and supportive of the controlling aspects of the Iranian regime, even going as far as installing cameras to spy on his family.
 As Mehran makes moves to wed Shireen – whose family is keen to marry her off – the shackles of life in an oppressive, authoritarian system begin to close in on the girls.
 It’s not all misery though, as there are some nice moments of humour, including the girls and their gay friends deciding to try and make a statement about human rights by translating Gus Van Sant’s Milk into Persian for an Iranian audience.